 Unexploded landmines are found in parts of the border area with Mozambique.

-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws Zimbabwe, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Zimbabwean authorities do not always advise the Australian Embassy when an Australian citizen is detained or arrested.
 If you are detained you have the right to contact an Australian Embassy consular officer.